tanayjdev/flask-docker-app/README.md

 ---

-*This project is created for educational and learning purposes.*
+*Learning and portfolio project demonstrating practical Cloud and DevOps concepts.*